 For a fun-filled visit, head to Mersea when the town regatta is on (3rd August 2019).
 Foodies will find plenty to satisfy their tastebuds all year round – but are the kids brave enough to try oysters?

 Lundy Island boasts an impressive history.
-Archeologists have found evidence of Iron and Bronze Age settlements there, and the island is known to have been inhabited for at least 3,000 years.
+Archaeologists have found evidence of Iron and Bronze Age settlements there, and the island is known to have been inhabited for at least 3,000 years.
 History aside, Lundy is famous for its wildlife.
-The island is home to 140 species of birds, including colourful and quirky puffins, plus a breeding colony of grey seals.
+The island is home to 140 species of bird, including colourful and quirky puffins, plus a breeding colony of grey seals.